A key policy area

 - The EU Commission Proposition on Energy Efficiency

-The EU Commission proposes measures to boost energy efficiency and renewable energy in low-income households, December 2008.
+The EU Commission proposes measures to boost energy efficiency and renewable energy in low-income households, in December 2008.